IPNetworkingLab/draft-tcp-ao-tls/draft-piraux-tcp-ao-tls.md

 but using a MKT with a default key specified in this document.
 Then, during the TLS handshake, both endpoints announce the parameters they will use for their MKT.
-When the TLS handshake completes, they can use their own MKT to protect the TCP packets they send and use their peer MKT to verify the TCP packets they receive.
+When the TLS handshake completes, they both can securely derive an MKT from the TLS secrets and use this new MKT to protect subsequent packets.
 Thus, the beginning of the connection is not protected against packet modifications and packet injection attacks.
 The real protection only starts once the TLS handshake finishes.